 Being in a single room or specific area helps to prevent spread of the bacteria.
 Healthcare workers will use gloves and aprons when caring for you and should wash their hands regularly.
 The most important measure for you to take is to wash your hands well with soap and water, especially after going to the toilet.
 You should avoid touching medical devices (if you have any) such as your urinary catheter tube and your intravenous drip, particularly at the point where it is inserted into your body or skin.
-Visitors will be asked to wash their hands on entering and leaving the room and may be asked to wear an apron.
+Visitors will be asked to wash their hands on entering and leaving the room and may be asked to wear an apron and gloves if you are assisting with personal care.